-5. Ground 4: Claims 1-3 and 5-7 of the '974 Patent Are Obvious Over the MSI-H Study Record in View of Brown, Duval, and Benson

-As discussed above, Claims 1-3 and 5-7 are anticipated by the MSI-H Study Record.
-Petitioner presents this alternative ground, however, to demonstrate that Claims 1-3 and 5-7, would at a minimum still be unpatentable for obviousness in view of Brown, Duval, and Benson, and the knowledge of the POSA (1) even if Patent Owner (erroneously) argues that the MSI-H Study Record cannot anticipate because it did not affirmatively disclose an improved outcome or that the POSA would not have expected such efficacy (EX1022, December 14, 2020 Notice of Allowance at 3; see also supra §I), (2) to the extent limitation [1.1] is interpreted to require testing the patient for MSI-H or MMR deficiency status, and to the extent Patent Owner argues (erroneously) that the MSI-H Study Record does not disclose such testing, and/or (3) even if Patent Owner argues (erroneously) that the MSI-H Study Record does not teach limitation [1.2] and claims 2, and 5-7, which cover features relating to progressive and metastatic disease.
+5. Ground 4: Claims 1-3, 6-10, and 13-15 of the '975 Patent Are Obvious Over the MSI-H Study Record in View of Brown, Duval, and Benson unpatentable for obviousness in view of Brown, Duval, and Benson, and the knowledge of the POSA (1) even if Patent Owner (erroneously) argues that the MSI-H Study Record cannot anticipate because it did not affirmatively disclose an improved outcome or that the POSA would not have expected such efficacy (EX1022, December 14, 2020 Notice of Allowance at 3; see also supra §I), (2) to the extent limitations [1.1] and [9.1] are interpreted to require testing the patient for MSI-H or MMR deficiency status, and to the extent Patent Owner argues (erroneously) that the MSI-H Study Record does not disclose such testing, and/or (3) even if Patent Owner argues (erroneously) that the MSI-H Study Record does not teach limitations [1.4] and [9.2] and claims 2, 6-7, and 13-15, which cover features relating to progressive and metastatic disease.